 This week, please intercede with us for Dr. Naomi James in Kenya.

-In Naomi’s experience, women’s mental health is critical not only for their personal wellbeing, but also for their families’ welfare.
+Naomi serves as the lead psychologist of Oasis Africa, a highly impactful counseling and training organization founded by Gladys and Gershon Mwiti, who are also members of the Scholar Leaders Fellowship.
+In Naomi’s experience, women’s mental health is critical not only for their own wellbeing, but also for their families’ welfare.
 Naomi seeks to bolster awareness of mental health issues in Kenya, and to support strong families for children to grow up safely and joyfully.

 Naomi shares the following message: